saisurendra6/my_portfolio/README.md

 ## 📦 Deployment
 Deploy easily to GitHub Pages, Vercel, Netlify, or your own server:
 - Build: `flutter build web`
 - Deploy `build/web` output directory as static site.

 ## 📄 License

-This project is [MIT](LICENSE) licensed.
 Feel free to fork and use as your portfolio's foundation!

-## 🙌 Credits

-UI, theme system, and responsive layouts are inspired by modern personal portfolios and open-source Flutter projects.
-Need help or want to contribute?
-Open an issue or pull request!

 **Showcase your skills—beautifully, blazing fast, and fully custom.**
 Happy coding! 🚀